Arm pain is often related to a poor setup at the computer; a repetitive strain injury is in the making.

 Can you see Granny's second mistake?

-Tingling in arms and hands is by far the most read page at Bernard Preston's chiropractic and better health site.
+Tingling in arms and hands is by far the most read page at Bernard Preston's chiropractic and better health site; these symptoms often accompany arm pain.

 Musicians have to be very conscious of posture; they also have to keep moving.
 That's why they sway and bob in what I naively used to think was ostentaciousness.
 Not so; they alternative is aching deep upper back pain and tingling in arms and hands.